 Oral tumors are classified as benign or malignant.
-They may affect the gums, teeth, tongue, and oral mucosa, as well as maxillofacial bone.
-The occurrence of an oral tumor becomes more frequent with age.
-If an oral mass is detected, the following information should be gathered:
+Oral tumors can be found on the gums, teeth, tongue, and oral mucosa, as well as within the jawbone.
+An oral tumor is more often seen in older patients.

 - Facial swelling